SecondeJK/dev-theatre/src/pages/psysh/index.md

 then gives you your command line?
 If you did that, every single class and all the functionality of your app sudden becomes available!

 This is exactly what PsySh does.
-In Symfony or Slim, you can get it using composer: composer require psysh.
-In Laravel, a version of it comes out of the box, named tinker.
+In [Symfony](https://symfony.com) or [Slim](https://www.slimframework.com), you can get it using composer:
+`composer require psysh`.
+In [Laravel](https://laravel.com), a version of it comes out of the box, named `tinker`.
-You can fire it up using php artisan tinker.
+You can fire it up using `php artisan tinker`.

 It's also worth noting that in tinker, not only has composer autoloaded every class, it's also fired Laravel's entry point to the app, including all of the bootstrapped features - so, features like the Service Container and Config are available:

 ```
 jimseconde@jim-amd-u18$: php artisan tinker
 >>> config('app.my_awesome_variable');